nichodges/sprklst/sparklist-nic.md

 BufferBreak - Monitors the world for big global important news, and when detected it will pause any scheduled Tweets, FB posts, etc. that you have queued up in Buffer etc.

 HemingwayTabs - A browser extension that removes the back button, and only allows a maximum of two tabs.

+Blockchange - a mobile Bitcoin app where every transaction is rounded, with the change going to a wallet you can't access for N years.